-More and more people are spending their Christmas holidays in Iceland - and even more people come to the country for New Year's Eve.
-So, what can you expect when coming to Iceland during this holiday season.
+Many people are spending their Christmas holidays in Iceland, and even more people are coming to the country for New Year's Eve.
+Recently, COVID-19 has changed how these holidays look for large groups, and there is a chance that 2021 will see some similar safety protocols.
+So, read on to find out what you can expect when coming to Iceland during this holiday season.

 December is the darkest time of the year in Iceland.
 However, the dark days are lit up with countless Christmas lights, often accompanied by a beautiful blanket of snow.
 On clear nights, there is even a possibility to see the Northern Lights, dancing in green, white, pink and purple streaks across the sky.
 Hence, this is a fascinating time of year, one where winter's nature comes alive.